qiao/PathFinding.js/README.md

 Note that this project only provides path-finding algorithms for 2D space.
 If you need to work in a 3D environment, then you may use [@schteppe](https://github.com/schteppe)'s [fork](https://github.com/schteppe/PathFinding3D.js).

+There is new documentation being written for PathFinding.js.
+You can read it [here](http://pathfindingjs.readthedocs.org/en/latest/).
+Note that this is in very early stages and far from complete so keep your eyes open for mistakes and don't hesitate to open a pull request in case you find one.

 Server
 ------